Support for Collaborative Open Publishing

 Rebus Community has been central to our ability to have worldwide participation in our textbook project.
 As well they had the ability to find reviewers for us that we would not have been able to find through our own channels.
 Their role has been crucial to the ongoing success of our project.

 Watch the video recording of this Office Hours session, or keep reading for a full transcript.
 The chat transcript is also available, for those interested in reading the conversation that took place amongst participants and seeing resources shared.
-Note: If anyone would prefer to not be associated with their comments in either of these transcripts,Keep reading "April Office Hours: Defining The Invisible Labour of OER (Audio and Chat Transcripts)"Read On
+Note: If anyone would prefer to not be associated with their comments in either of these transcripts,Keep reading "August Office Hours: Talking to Students about Open Licenses"Read On